-- Offer foods in small pieces that are easier for the turtle to eat.
+- Offer foods in small pieces that are easier for the turtle to eat, especially baby turtles.
 Turtles do not have teeth and use their jaws to cut food into bite-sized pieces.

 - Fresh foods are best; do not leave food in a turtle's tank or cage where it can mold or rot.
 Always clean the food dish before adding another serving.

 What Do Turtles Eat for Food in the Wild?